 - Quick and convenient

-The BES980XL Oracle is the top-of-the-line Breville espresso maker.
+The BES980XL Oracle is one of the best Breville espresso machines out there.
+In fact, it’s the top-of-the-line espresso maker from this brand.
 As such, it’s packed with features often found in higher-end machines only.
 In fact, the Oracle is something of a hybrid between semi-automatic and super-automatic espresso machines, the flexibility of the former, and the latter’s convenience.

 It’s the ideal machine for anyone that wants café-quality coffee at home without the learning curve associated with semi-automatic machines.
 The Oracle will grind, dose, tamp, extract, and texture your milk all at the touch of a button.